Results of the Test

 [1w6]: http://1w6.org "1w6: Ein Würfel System: Einfach saubere, freie Rollenspiel-Regeln"

 As final assumptions say, that you’ll implement your system in Python, calling git via subprocesses and calling Mercurial directly via its API, to avoid the start time of the python interpreter (about 30ms).
+That is the best way to designing a system which uses Mercurial, and it does not have a negative effect on git (see “Limitations” for details).

 For testing, I read the changed files for each commit and the mean size of the change from different repositories (see [Readme](Readme.html) for details).
 They serve as usage pattern.
 Then I got about 8 MiB of arbitrary lines of code from the repositories as example data.